florent-blanvillain/gexcelslurper/README.md

 See [tests](https://github.com/florent-blanvillain/gexcelslurper/blob/master/test/org/gexcelslurper/ExcelSlurperTest.groovy) for code and explanations.

 This small lib is based on the source code found on this [blog post](http://www.technipelago.se/content/technipelago/blog/44) but goes beyond.
-It can be used as a drop-in replacement for the latter, except that you have `XlsWorkbookSlurper` class instead of `ExcelBuilder` and `eachRow` method instead of `eachLine`.
+It can be used as a drop-in replacement for the latter, except that you have to use `XlsWorkbookSlurper` class instead of `ExcelBuilder` and `eachRow` method instead of `eachLine`.

 ## Installation